Harkame/JapScanDownloader/README.md

 #### Chapter

+-   chapter
--   chapter : Url of the chapter to download
+   -   Url of the chapter to download

 #### Chapters

+- chapters
    -   url : Url of the manga to download
    -   chapter_min : range min of chapters to download (chapter min included)
    -   chapter_max : range max of chapters to download (chapter max included)

 ### Change downloads destination